 Hatching birds is fairly easy and doesn't have to be as complex and pricey as people make it.
 I read historical accounts of pioneers hatching chicks in boxes next to woodstoves.

 Even if something goes wrong like the power is out for 12 hours, the egg will hold temp inside.
 Some may still hatch but your hatch rate may be lower.
-I had the happen this year and still had a 50% hatch rate.
+I had that happen this year and still had a 50% hatch rate.

 I do sell quail chicks, adults, and eggs.
 If interested, 757-eight1four-2eight three5